artem-riabinin/artem-riabinin.github.io/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I am a MS student working on optimization for machine learning and federated learning at King Abdullah University of Science and Technology (KAUST), advised by [Peter Richtárik](https://richtarik.org/).
+I am an MS student working on optimization for machine learning and federated learning at King Abdullah University of Science and Technology (KAUST), advised by [Peter Richtárik](https://richtarik.org/).
 {style="text-align: justify;"}